bregman-arie/infraform/README.md

 # InfraForm

-Unified interface for provisioning infrastructure and deploy apps using different platforms and tools
+Unified interface for infrastructure related operations using predefined templates

+The idea is to quickly run common operations and yet, keep it dynamic enough so it can be done with different properties and on different locations.

 ## Installation